 In Vitro.
 Our In Vitro business provides non-animal, or in vitro, methods for lot release testing of medical devices and injectable drugs for endotoxin contamination.
 We are committed to being the leader in providing our customers with in vitro alternatives as these methods become scientifically validated and commercially feasible, and toward that goal we work with and support the European Center for Validation of Alternative Methods in these efforts.
 Endotoxin testing uses a processed extract from the blood of the horseshoe crab, known as limulus amebocyte lysate (LAL).
 The LAL test is the first and most successful FDA-validated in vitro alternative to an animal model test to date.
-The process of extracting blood is generally not harmful to the crabs, which are subsequently returned to their natural ocean environment.
+The extraction of blood does not harm the crabs, which are subsequently returned to their natural ocean environment.
 Our In Vitro business produces and distributes endotoxin testing kits, reagents, software, accessories, instruments and associated services to pharmaceutical and biotechnology companies worldwide.
 We are a market leader in endotoxin testing products and services, which are used for FDA-required quality control testing of injectable drugs and medical devices, their components and the processes by which they are manufactured.

 Our growth in the In Vitro business is driven by our FDA approved line of next generation endotoxin testing products, which are based on the Endosafe Portable Testing System (Endosafe®-PTSTM) technology that allows rapid endotoxin testing in the central laboratory or manufacturing environment.
-We have recently expanded the PTS product portfolio to include a multiple sample testing system known as the Endosafe-MCS (multi cartridge system) in response to the demand of our higher testing volume customers.
+In recent years we have expanded the PTS product portfolio to include a multiple sample testing system known as the Endosafe-MCS (multi cartridge system) in response to the demand of our higher testing volume customers.
 We anticipate continued adoption of rapid methods as our customers respond to the FDA's Process Analytical Technology (PAT) Initiative.
+In addition, we are planning to introduce a fully automated MCS in late 2011, which will assist in penetrating our customer's high-volume central testing laboratories.
 We also expect to see expanded use of this rapid endotoxin testing technology in non-traditional areas such as renal dialysis, nuclear and compounding pharmacies, and cellular therapy.
 In addition, we are currently exploring obtaining 510(K) medical device approval of this technology for clinical diagnostic applications.

 Avian Vaccine Services.
-We are the global leader for the supply of specific pathogen-free, or SPF, chickens and fertile chicken eggs.
+We are the global leader for the supply of specific pathogen-free, or SPF, fertile chicken eggs and chickens.
 SPF chicken embryos are used by animal health companies as self-contained "bioreactors" for the manufacture of live viruses.
 These viruses are used as a raw material primarily in poultry, as well as human, vaccine applications.
 The production of SPF eggs is performed under biosecure conditions, similar in many ways to our research model production.
-We have a worldwide presence in North America with several SPF egg production facilities in the United States and contracted production capabilities in Hungary, and franchise operations in India and Australia.
-We also operate a specialized avian laboratory in the United States, which provides inhouse quality control testing of the SPF flocks, offers testing services to vaccine companies and commercial poultry operations, and manufactures poultry diagnostics and bulk antigens for poultry vaccines.
+We have a worldwide presence in North America with several SPF egg production facilities in the United States, contracted production capabilities in Hungary, and a franchise operation in India.
+We also operate a specialized avian laboratory in the United States, which provides in-house quality control testing of the SPF flocks, offers testing services to vaccine companies and commercial poultry operations, and manufactures poultry diagnostics and bulk antigens for poultry vaccines.